 How to Pack & Prep for Omaha Weather During the CWS

 Because Omaha’s summer weather can change quickly, it’s best to prepare for every scenario.
-Here’s what locals recommend bringing to stay safe and comfortable in sun or rain.
+Here’s what locals recommend for staying safe and comfortable in sun or rain.

 - Bring a clear bag no larger than 12x12x6 inches—per the stadium’s official bag policy—to carry essential items like sunscreen and sunglasses.